Taxicab geometry: Arc length

 Accounting for the remaining quadrants gives $4 \times 2r = 8r$ again.
 Therefore, the circumference of the taxicab circle and the Euclidean circle in the taxicab metric are equal.
-In fact, for any function $f$ that is monotonic and differentiable with a continuous derivative over an interval $[a,b]$, the arc length of $f$ over $[a, b]$ is $(b-a) + \mid f(b)-f(a) \mid$.
+In fact, for any function $f$ that is monotonic and differentiable with a continuous derivative over an interval $[a,b]$, the arc length of $f$ over $[a, b]$ is $(b-a) + \left| f(b)-f(a) \right|$.

 Triangle congruence

 Two taxicab right isoceles triangles.
 Three angles and two legs are congruent, but the triangles are not congruent.
 Therefore, ASASA is not a congruence theorem in taxicab geometry.

 Two triangles are congruent if and only if three corresponding sides are equal in distance and three corresponding angles are equal in measure.
 There are several theorems that guarantee triangle congruence in Euclidean geometry, namely Angle-Angle-Side (AAS), Angle-Side-Angle (ASA), Side-Angle-Side (SAS), and Side-Side-Side (SSS).
 In taxicab geometry, however, only SASAS guarantees triangle congruence.

 Take, for example, two right isosceles taxicab triangles whose angles measure 45-90-45.
 The two legs of both triangles have a taxicab length 2, but the hypotenuses are not congruent.
 This counterexample eliminates AAS, ASA, and SAS.
 It also eliminates AASS, AAAS, and even ASASA.
 Having three congruent angles and two sides does not guarantee triangle congruence in taxicab geometry.
 Therefore, the only triangle congruence theorem in taxicab geometry is SASAS, where all three corresponding sides must be congruent and at least two corresponding angles must be congruent.
 This result is mainly due to the fact that the length of a line segment depends on its orientation in taxicab geometry.